Spurious Letters Patent of former prime minister W.L. Mackenzie King

 The granting of Letters Patent.was, and is, the prerogative of the Lord High Chancellor of Great Britain.

-The Letters Patent granted by the Lord High Chancellor to Governors General of Canada state that they are the constitution of the government.
+The Letters Patent granted by the Lord High Chancellor to Governors General of Canada state that.they.are the constitution of the government. 'f' the people, right?
+That's the way the cabal criminals operate.

 The latest Letters Patent issued by his office are dated March 23,1931, eight months prior to the enactment of the Statute of Westminster December 11, 1931 and are signed by his deputy, Sir Claude Schuster, Clerk of the Crown in Chancery..(this is 1931; Britain still 'calling the shots'; proving Canada still was not a federation 64 years after the BNA Act of 1867)